SakshamSomani/ssomani3/README.md

   ## DATA Mining Project: Data Mining with R

 ### [Recommender System: Champo Carpet](https://github.com/SakshamSomani/ssomani3/blob/main/Data%20Mining%20Using%20R/HW5_Sol.Rmd)
 This was a collaborative project between 3 students at UIC.
-The main object of this project wat to improve the sale of CHampo Carpets using Machine Learning Algorithms and provide a recommender System.
-Classification algorithms like decision tree, random forest, Multi logistic regression, nueral network were successfully impletmented using R.
+The main object of this project wat to improve the sale of Champo Carpets using Machine Learning Algorithms and provide a recommender system.
+Classification algorithms like decision tree, random forest, Multi logistic regression, neural network were successfully impletmented using R.
 Data Methodology:
   + Data Gathering
   + Data Visualization: Exploratory Data ANalysis